Is an LLC Considered a Corporation? Key Differences

 Frequently Asked Questions

-3. Can an LLC issue stock like a corporation?
+Can an LLC later become a corporation?

 If you need help with establishing an LLC or corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.